Fellowship-Wide Services (F.W.S.)

 Tradition Eleven guides us to keep ourselves and our fellows anonymous at the level of press, radio, TV, film and other public media.
 The intent is threefold.
 First, so that we do not put ourselves out as an example.
 If for some reason we slipped it could reflect poorly on the whole fellowship.
 Second, so that we do not allow the publicity to take away our humility.
 Staying anonymous at the public level helps to keep me right sized.
 And third, to respect our fellows by letting them decide to what extent they wish to let people know they are in the program.

-But, keeping ourselves anonymous with , friends, neighbors, or acquaintances is not the intent of Tradition Eleven.
+But, keeping ourselves anonymous with family, friends, neighbors, or acquaintances is not the intent of Tradition Eleven.
 It is up to the individual to decide when or if they tell people in their lives that they are a member.
 I tend to keep my anonymity with family and non-program friends, and I am especially careful at work.
 But, when I feel my Higher Power nudging me to be of service to a potential new member, I will acknowledge my membership and discuss the many benefits I have gotten from S.L.A.A.

 Response #4: